There are two ways in tableau BI Services by which we can connect two data sources.

 - Data blending works with two or more than data sources.
 One primary data source and the other secondary data source.

-- Whichever data source you get the first field into the visualization becomes the primary data source and other becomes secondary.
+- Whichever data source you get the first field into the visualization becomes the primary data source and the other becomes secondary.

 - First create relationships by finding the link or the common dimension between your data sources.